How it works

 Doors

-A door is a nervous system opening that allows movement.
+A door appears when movement becomes possible.
+It is a nervous system opening.

 Doors are not insight, agreement, or urgency.
 They open when timing allows.
 They cannot be forced.